 The Company Law provides for several types of structures which can be registered in Malta.
 Among these, the simplest one is the sole proprietorship which is subject to the fewest requirements as it only needs an individual who will act as the sole owner of the business.
 Partnerships are also simple business structures, which compared to the sole trader will require at least two members who can be individuals or companies and who can have full or limited control over the business, depending on the type of partnerships established.
 From this point of view, it is possible to create general and limited partnerships.

-The requirements for opening a Maltese business under the form of a private or public company are more extensive than in the case of the other available types of structures.
+The most complex business forms are the private and the public limited liability companies, however, these also offer important benefits, among which limited liability in relation to the business’s debts and obligations.
+The requirements for opening a Maltese business in the form of a private or public company are more extensive than in the case of the other available types of structures.
 These requirements imply a larger number of shareholders and a minimum share capital.

 Choose a trade name before starting a business in Malta